NesTea: 2011

 In October, NesTea was once again in a group with MMA.
 However, this time, NesTea managed to advance through his group by defeating both MMA and NaDa.
 He then defeated Virus 2–1 in the Round of 16, but lost in the Round of 8 to Mvp in a close (2-3) series.

 NesTea struggled a bit during the initial stages of the 2011 GSL November.
-He was able to advance out of the Round of 32 by defeating his teammate LosirA, but he then lost 0–2 in the Round of 16, sending him into Code A.
+He was able to advance from the Round of 32 by defeating his teammate LosirA, but then lost 0–2 in the Round of 16, sending him into Code A.

 In the 2012 GSL Season 1 Code S Round of 32, NesTea was seeded into a group with Mvp, Lucky, and IdrA.
 He defeated IdrA 2-0 and Mvp 2–1 to continue into the Round of 16.
 NesTea would lose 2–1 against both DongRaeGu and Genius to fall down to Code A as last in his group.

-NesTea was only in Code A for a brief period, he played one game against asd and beat him 2-0 reclaiming his Code S spot.
+NesTea was briefly in Code A, he played one game against asd and beat him 2-0 reclaiming his Code S spot.

-NesTea was invited to his first major foreign tournament when he got invited to BlizzCon 2011.
+NesTea was invited to his first major foreign tournament when he was invited to BlizzCon 2011.
 He reached the finals where he had to verse he teammate MVP in an extended series due to the fact that he had beat him in the winners bracket prior to the finals.
 He lost two best of 3's to MVP leaving him in second place.
 After BlizzCon 2011 NesTea went to MLG Providence.
 He ended up in 12th place losing to Haypro and NaNiwa.
 His lose to NaNiwa created a new rivalry between the 2 players that would come back often in events in and out of Korea.